 This document will in addition to the SEMF, HSP and existing high level spatial policy documents, be used as an overall strategic guide for land use planning, service infrastructure planning and environmental management for the area.

 The Development Framework will provide the strategic spatial direction for development and conservation in the long term.

-The IDF addresses the Overstrand's urban, rural and natural environments in an integrated fashion. takina into consideration how land use, transportation planning, infrastructure, services, and facility provision should housing be coordinated to contribute positively to a sustainable, prosperous, livable, and memorable environment.
+The IDF addresses the Overstrand's urban, rural and natural environments in an integrated fashion. takina into consideration how land transportation planning, infrastructure, services, should housing and facility provision coordinated to contribute positively to sustainable, prosperous, livable, and memorable environment.